tlanettepollard/ToDoApp-TLP/codenotes.md

 [Having Problems with Your React App Not Loading and Throwing Page Unresponsive Message?
 Here's the Fix](https://hashnode.com/post/having-problems-with-your-react-app-not-loading-and-throwing-the-page-unresponsive-message-heres-a-fix-ckmli1ims044ro4s14xgobdhc), by Adedotun Adedigba

 ### 03/07/2022
 Hi again.
 Today I stayed home from school due to my allergies.
 This is giving me a chance to code.
+I did it!!!
+I got the theme to work and added the background image based on size.

 ---